-For many years Council has maintained a borrowing program to finance its annual roads, bridges and drainage construction and asset management works.
+For many years Council has maintained a borrowing program to finance annual bridges, drainage construction and asset management works.
 With an extensive list of future works of this type still to be undertaken, Council expects to continue borrowing for this purpose.

-The proposed external borrowing for 2012/2013 is available for comment in the Tweed Shire Council's 2012/2013 Budget.
+The proposed external borrowing for 2013/2014 is included in Tweed Shire Council's 2013/2014 Budget.